DutyCalculator Country guides

 Import duty & taxes when importing into Switzerland

 Import duty and taxes are due when importing goods into Switzerland whether by a private individual or a commercial entity.
 Import duty is calculated based on weight, a trait particular to Switzerland.
 In addition to duty, imports are subject to sales tax (VAT) which is calculated based on CIFD, i.e. the cost of goods, insurance, freight and any applicable duty.
-Certain goods are also subject to excise tax.
+Certain goods are also subject to excise duties.

 Duty rates in Switzerland vary by weight and by product.
 For example, sports shoes have a duty rate of CHF206.00 per 100 kg, and a cotton dress has a duty rate of CHF171.00 per 100 kg.
 Some goods can be imported free of duty (e.g. books, laptops and other electronic products).